Setting up taxes

 - If the tax applies to all products, tick Enabled by default for all products option.

-- If you'd like the price to include tax, tick Include tax in product prices option.
+- (optional, based on your country) Tick Include tax in product prices option if you'd like the price to include tax.
 Customers will see the tax-inclusive product prices in catalog as soon as your store detects their location.
 Otherwise, tax will be added at checkout once the buyer fills out the address form.

 - Click Specify rates per zone.
-Select the zone created earlier and enter the applicable tax rate.
+Select the zone you created in the Step 1 and enter the applicable tax rate.

 - Make sure the tax is enabled and save the changes.